telerik/xaml-docs/controls/radgauge/getting-started/creating-numeric-gauge.md

 ## Defining a Numeric Indicator

 The __NumericScale__ control allows you to display numeric indicators that represent a value on the scale.
 To specify an indicator use the __Indicators__ property, which is of type __ItemCollection__.
 This means that the __Indicators__ property can hold more than one indicator.
-Here is an example.

 #### __[XAML] Example 2: Adding Indicators__
 {{region xaml-radgauge-getting-started-creating-numeric-gauge_3}}